techidaily/site-ai-video-editing/source/_posts/new-if-you-want-an-app-to-make-videos-with-pictures-and-music-for-social-media-posts-we-are-with-the-best-apps-to-make-videos-with-music-and-pictures-for-20.md

 Almost all modern social media platforms allow you to upload videos on your profile, on your story, and even send them as a message.
 And if you want to create more personalized videos, then you might be looking for apps to put music over video, apps to make videos with pictures and music, and other types of video editor apps.
 But since everyone wants to edit videos right on their Android and iOS devices, many apps are available.
 And to help you pick the perfect app for music on video clips and make other edits, we are here with the 10 best apps to make videos with music and pictures.
 All of these video editor apps also have their important details below.
 You can easily pick the best app for making videos with pictures and music by going through the following options.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/updated-top-shortcut-towards-timeline-template-for-2024/"><u>Updated Top Shortcut Towards Timeline Template for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/obs-green-screen-guide-for-2024/"><u>OBS Green Screen Guide for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-2024-approved-do-you-want-to-explore-some-available-opportunities-to-create-slow-motion-discover-the-best-slow-motion-video-editors-for-desktop-andr/"><u>Updated 2024 Approved Do You Want to Explore some Available Opportunities to Create Slow Motion?
-Discover the Best Slow-Motion Video Editors for Desktop, Android, and iPhone Here</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-in-2024-use-the-best-luts-for-lightroom/"><u>Updated In 2024, Use The Best LUTs for Lightroom</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713963173843-new-have-you-ever-applied-the-gaussian-blur-effect-to-your-videos-read-this-article-to-find-a-reliable-and-convenient-tool-to-generate-the-gaussian-blur-eff/"><u>New Have You Ever Applied the Gaussian Blur Effect to Your Videos?
-Read This Article to Find a Reliable and Convenient Tool to Generate the Gaussian Blur Effect for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-learning-how-to-slow-down-a-video-on-iphone-properly-for-2024/"><u>Updated Learning How to Slow Down a Video on iPhone Properly for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-2024-approved-steps-to-rotate-videos-using-handbrake/"><u>Updated 2024 Approved Steps to Rotate Videos Using Handbrake</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/youtube-lives-are-very-popular-nowadays-and-people-can-interact-with-the-anchor-at-real-time-if-you-want-to-comment-on-a-youtube-live-chat-you-can-follow-th/"><u>YouTube Lives Are Very Popular Nowadays and People Can Interact with the Anchor at Real Time.
-If You Want to Comment on a YouTube Live Chat, You Can Follow the Guide Below</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-how-to-apply-gaussian-blur-effect-to-videos-in-premiere-pro/"><u>New 2024 Approved How to Apply Gaussian Blur Effect to Videos In Premiere Pro?</u></a></li>
-<li><a href="https://instagram-video-files.techidaily.com/updated-elevate-conversations-via-curated-creativity-in-stories-lives-for-2024/"><u>[Updated] Elevate Conversations via Curated Creativity in Stories Lives for 2024</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-top-10-password-cracking-tools-for-vivo-s18-by-drfone-android/"><u>In 2024, Top 10 Password Cracking Tools For Vivo S18</u></a></li>
-<li><a href="https://instagram-video-files.techidaily.com/updated-the-quick-route-to-celebrity-status-on-insta-top-15-strategies-for-rapid-follower-growth-for-2024/"><u>[Updated] The Quick Route to Celebrity Status on Insta  Top 15 Strategies For Rapid Follower Growth for 2024</u></a></li>
-<li><a href="https://screen-activity-recording.techidaily.com/2024-approved-engaging-oratory-insights-part-8/"><u>2024 Approved  Engaging Oratory Insights Part 8</u></a></li>
-<li><a href="https://review-topics.techidaily.com/possible-solutions-to-restore-deleted-call-logs-from-asus-rog-phone-8-by-fonelab-android-recover-call-logs/"><u>Possible solutions to restore deleted call logs from Asus ROG Phone 8</u></a></li>
-<li><a href="https://youtube-videos.techidaily.com/audiovisual-excellence-youtube-videos-in-premiere-pro/"><u>Audiovisual Excellence  YouTube Videos in Premiere Pro</u></a></li>
-<li><a href="https://facebook-videos.techidaily.com/unlock-joy-behind-the-walls-20-funniest-fb-detainment-scenarios/"><u>Unlock Joy Behind the Walls  20 Funniest Fb Detainment Scenarios</u></a></li>
-<li><a href="https://on-screen-recording.techidaily.com/2024-approved-elite-virtual-classrooms-finding-value-outside-udemys-ecosystem/"><u>2024 Approved  Elite Virtual Classrooms  Finding Value Outside Udemy's Ecosystem</u></a></li>
-<li><a href="https://instagram-videos.techidaily.com/new-2024-approved-shaping-public-perception-5-essentials-for-instagram-marketing-mavericks/"><u>[New] 2024 Approved  Shaping Public Perception  5 Essentials for Instagram Marketing Mavericks</u></a></li>
-<li><a href="https://youtube-stream.techidaily.com/in-2024-structuring-inspirational-lifestyle-content-for-audiences/"><u>In 2024, Structuring Inspirational Lifestyle Content for Audiences</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"